Characters: Fullmetal Alchemist Homunculi

 - Book Ends: Is both the first and last of the "sin" homunculi to die in the series..

-- Byronic Hero: Charismatic, rebellious, only ever acts on his own whims.
-To boot, the Second Greed's conversations with Ling also resemble internal conflict.
+- Byronic Hero: He starts off like this: charismatic, rebellious, and mainly acts on his own whims.
+His conversations with Ling also resemble internal conflict.
+However, he loses the villainous aspects of it post-Character Development.

 - Cradling Your Kill: Does this to Bido after killing him.